Serbia Travel Information

 Recommended vaccinations for visitors to Serbia are Hepatitis A and typhoid (except for very short-term visitors who restrict their meals to major restaurants and hotels).
 A reciprocal healthcare agreement entitles British nationals to free emergency treatment in Serbia, but due to the very basic standard of medical facilities, comprehensive travel health insurance is strongly recommended for all visitors.
 Tap water and unbottled beverages should not be consumed, and food should be well prepared and well cooked.
 Cases of rabid foxes and dogs have been reported in parks and the outskirts of major cities.
 In the countryside, visitors should take the necessary precautions to prevent tick bites.

-Tipping is not obligatory in Serbian restaurants, but if you are satisfied with the service then leave a 10 to 15% tip.
+Tipping is not obligatory in Serbian restaurants, but if you are satisfied with the service then leave a 10 to 15 percent tip.
 At bars and with taxis leave a tip by rounding off the amount.

 It is inadvisable to take photographs of any military or police buildings, personnel or operations in Serbia or Kosovo.
 Homosexuality is tolerated, but open displays of affection between same-sex couples are frowned upon.
 Visitors should carry their passports at all times for identification purposes.

 The international direct dialling code for Serbia is +381.
 The international code for dialling out of Serbia is 00 followed by the relevant country code (0044 for the United Kingdom).
 There are local area codes in use e.g. (0)11 for Belgrade.
-There are GSM 900/1800 mobile networks available with good coverage in the cities, weaker in the southern areas of the country.
-Internet cafes are available in the main cities and towns.
+Wifi can be found in hotels, some cafés, and public areas like libraries, and can be used to make free international calls.
+Internet cafés are available in the main cities and towns.

 Visitors entering Serbia may bring the following goods without paying customs duty: personal baggage, clothing and jewellery; 200 cigarettes, 100 cigarillos, 50 cigars or 250g tobacco; 1 litre of alcohol and 1 litre of wine; medicine and perfume or eau de toilette for personal use.